-LINK expects all employees to perform their duties in accordance with the company's purpose, our global values, policy, this "Code", and the law.
-The same applies to 3rd parties who work for us on our behalf.
+LINK expects all employees to perform their duties in accordance with the Company's purpose, our global values, policy, this "Code", and the law.
+The same applies tp 3rd parties who work for us on our behalf.

-We encourage all to raise queries and/or suggestions with their supervisor and/or Compliance Department in the event of any situation however small, in which you have any doubts as to whether your own actions or those of 3rd parties could be a breach to the values, principles and rules of conduct established in our "Code".
+We encourages all to raise queries and/or suggestions with their supervisor and/or Compliance Department in the event of any situation however slight it, in which you have any doubts as to whether own actions or those of third parties could be a breach to values, principles and rules of conduct established in our "Code".